 Last week I had the pleasure of visiting Capital Roots’ new Urban Grow Center (594 River Street, Troy, NY 12180), to better understand their mission of nourishing healthy communities by providing access to fresh food and green spaces for all.
 Open and inviting, the building features a Volunteer Center where wonderful volunteers help Capital Roots in mailings and other important activities ; a Produce Market offering local fruits, veggies, honey, eggs, and other value-added products; and the Produce Hub featuring two spacious walk-in coolers and large loading bays.
 The new building has allowed Capital Roots to triple its production and outreach to neighborhoods.

 In its 40-year history, Capital Roots has flourished and grown like the fresh fruits and vegetables it provides.
 It was founded in 1975 as a community gardens initiative to provide residents access to fresh food.
 From there it grew into eight different programs that are finding new and creative ways of making fresh, local food and green spaces available for all.
-For this post I will just touch on three of those programs, but their website has information on all of their programs and ways you can get involved!
+For this post I will just touch on three of those programs, but their website

 With more than 800 plots in Albany, Rensselaer, Schenectady and Saratoga counties, the Community Gardens program provides more than 4,000 families with the chance to grow their own food.
 (There is still time to sign up for a plot in a garden close to home!
 Head here if you’re interested.)
 It’s no problem if you’ve never gardened before—Capital Roots provides free educational classes throughout the season to help you develop your green thumb!
 Gardeners of all ages are encouraged to visit the Urban Grow Center for free seeds and resources about gardening.